nikharmsingh/nikharmsingh/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [Nikhar's Portfolio](shorturl.at/fmrvA)
+- 👨‍💻 All of my projects are available at [shorturl.at/fmrvA](Nikhar's Portfolio)

 - 💬 Ask me about **C, C++, HTML, Python, Arduino, IoT, Perl, Tableau**